NonoSikk/NonoSikk/README.md

 Some "basic" stuff for now:

-- 🌱 I’m currently lerning, so work in progress i guess
+- 🌱 I’m currently learning, so work in progress I guess
 - 🤔 I’m looking for help with getting a great successful web dev
 - 💬 Ask me about everything you wanna know
 - 📫 How to reach me on Discord NonoSikk#6903